HannaSurjadi/RI_RelationExtraction_OCC/README.md

 ## preprocessing.py

 Contains a primary and secondary preprocessing function.
 This preprocessing is customized for the RI-[XIII] volume and should be revisited before beeing applied to other ressources.

+## getEntDicFromXML.py

+This is a function that takes the XML-indexes of the Regesta Imperii as an input which can be found at https://gitlab.rlp.net/adwmainz/regesta-imperii/lab/regesta-imperii-data/-/tree/main/data/indexes.
+The funktion returns pairs of Regestennummer-Entitätenliste-pairs.